Nebrethar/Docs-Diversity-Inclusion-Badging/Project/Criteria-Per-Category/Documentation.md

 # Documentation

-Question: What is the thoroughness, and accessibility of documentation according to a set of criteria.
+Question: What is the thoroughness, and accessibility of documentation according to a set of criteria?
 This includes README/CONTRIBUTING

 ## Deliverables